Prices for 2019

 What the price includes

 Accommodation.
 This is pre-booked by us, in carefully selected establishments.
 This is usually in B&B's and guest houses, but we do book some hotels and inns depending on what accommodation is available in certain villages.
 All accommodation is pre-paid so you don't have any hassle with deposits or paying for accommodation each day.
 We book ensuite rooms (with a private bathroom / shower) where possible, which is usually on all of the nights if booked well in advance.
-If you prefer to stay in hotels (possible on most nights on some routes), a supplement is payable - which is usually about £95-150 per person in total.
+If you prefer to stay in hotels (possible on most nights on some routes), a supplement is payable - which is usually about £125-200 per person in total.
 Single rooms can be booked on most routes - the supplement is usually about £20 per night but can be up to £45 per night depending on availability in the villages.

 The prices are per person, based on 2 people sharing a twin or double room, on a Bed & Breakfast basis.
 A full Scottish/English breakfast is included in the price, but we leave you to pay for your packed-lunches and evening meals.
 This gives you more choice over where to eat - there is usually a choice of hotel/restaurants in most villages.
 Some of the guest houses we book can also provide evening meals, and we recommend you try this home cooking where available.

 Baggage transfer.
 Arranged by us each day from accommodation to accommodation on all our walking routes - all you carry is a day sack for your packed-lunch and camera etc.

 Route information.
 We provide detailed Ordnance Survey maps covering the whole route plus a written trail guide with descriptions (in English) of each day’s walk, as well as useful information on the areas you are walking in and places to visit etc. We also provide general information about walking in Scotland and travel options before and after your walk.